 - Global Wellness Institute Initiatives: Including ‘The Wellness Moonshot’ and research into the wellness real estate sector, highlighting the industry’s significant economic impact and its comprehensive approach encompassing various sectors from fitness to workplace wellness.

-Dimensions of Wellness
+Dimensions of Wellness: Understanding the Pillars of Wellness

 - Social and Environmental Wellness: Social well-being is rooted in strong connections and relationships, while environmental wellness urges eco-friendly living and preservation of nature.

-Wellness vs. Wellbeing
+Wellness vs. Well-being

-While wellness and wellbeing are terms often used interchangeably, understanding their nuances reveals a richer tapestry of health and fulfillment.
+While wellness and well-being are terms often used interchangeably, understanding their nuances reveals a richer tapestry of health and fulfillment.

-Wellness vs. Wellbeing:
+Wellness vs. Well-being:

 - Wellness: